60 Cutter Mill Rd.

 - not to communicate matters to the Audit Committee.

-- The CEO, CFO and each financial manager shall promptly bring to the attention of the Chairman of the Audit Committee any information he or she may have concerning:
+- All employees and directors shall promptly bring to the attention of the Chairman of the Audit Committee any information he or she may have concerning:

 - evidence of a material violation of the securities or other laws, rules or regulations applicable to the Company or its employees or agents, or